 Aluminum bronze presents a smooth surface when fractured.

 Aluminum bronze gives off no sparks.

-melting point of lead makes the correct welding rod selection very
+The low melting point of lead makes the correct welding rod selection very important.

 Lead dust and fumes are poisonous.
 Exercise extreme care when welding lead, and use personal protective equipment.

 Lead is used mainly in the manufacture of electrical equipment such as lead-coated power and telephone cables, and storage batteries.
 It is also used in building construction in both pipe and sheet form, and in solder.
 Zinc alloys are used in the manufacture of lead weights, bearings, gaskets, seals, bullets, and shot.
 Many types of chemical compounds are produced from lead; among these are lead carbonate (paint pigment) and tetraethyl lead (antiknock gasoline).
 Lead is also used for X-ray protection (radiation shields).
 Lead has more fields of application than any other metal.

 Lead can be cast, cold worked, welded, and machined.
 It is corrosion, atmosphere, moisture, and water resistant, and is resistant to many acids.